-This policy establishes and describes the support and development services and programs deemed vital to the success of individual students and the creation of a college community.
+This policy establishes and describes the support and development services and programs Santa Fe Community College (SFCC or College) deems vital to the success of individual students and the creation of a college community.

 Scope and Applicability

-- Santa Fe Community College shall be an open-admissions educational institution that provides all interested individuals the opportunity to participate in the college’s courses, services, and activities.
-Admissions and enrollment standards shall be established in support of student success, shared academic goals, and an enriched teaching and learning community on campus.
+- SFCC shall be an open-admissions educational institution that provides all interested individuals the opportunity to participate in the College’s courses, services and activities.
+Admissions and enrollment standards shall be established in support of student success, shared academic goals and an enriched teaching and learning community on campus.
 Enrollment in some courses or programs may be regulated.

 B. Residency Status